dmlc/xgboost/doc/gpu/index.rst

 Developer notes
 ==========
-The application may be profiled with annotations by specifying INSTRUMENT_CUDA to cmake and providing the path to the stand-alone nvtx header via NVTX_HEADER_DIR.
+The application may be profiled with annotations by specifying USE_NTVX to cmake and providing the path to the stand-alone nvtx header via NVTX_HEADER_DIR.
 Regions covered by the 'Monitor' class in cuda code will automatically appear in the nsight profiler.

 **********
 References